V4Fire/Core/src/core/data/README.md

 ### Specifying data mocks

-There is a standard middleware to organize a mechanism of data mocking — "attackMock" middleware (it is used by default).
+There is a standard middleware to organize a data mocking mechanism — `attackMock` middleware (it is used by default).

 ```js
 import Provider, { provider } from 'core/data';